 Thank you for staying engaged and for your continuing participation in our church family!
 Some of you have been watching online since March 2020, while others have made their way back to in-person Sunday services since we started meeting outside in June.
 After much prayer, discussion, and consultation, the elders decided that we would meet inside, in-person starting in November.

-This is a new phase in our COVID-19 journey, and we want you to make an informed and faith-filled decision about coming to our indoor services.
-The information you need to evaluate what’s best for you when the service moves inside is below.
+We want you to make an informed and faith-filled decision about coming to our indoor services.
+The information you need to evaluate what’s best for you is below.
 By way of reminder, we will continue to live-stream the Sunday service at 10:00 a.m. on YouTube.

 The elders and staff have carefully considered our members’ input and have tried to respect the range of perspectives and needs represented in our congregation.
 In addition, we are seeking to honor Governor Northam’s Executive Orders.
 Here’s what the Sunday service looks like since we moved inside.

 - Health – If you or a member of your family are sick or have been in contact with someone with COVID-19 in the past two weeks, please stay home.
 If you attend a service in-person and later find out that you were sick, please contact SaraJane Strylowski.

 - Masks – Masks are required while in the building.
 Exceptions are for those age 4 and under, with health conditions, or with public roles while on stage.
 Masks can be removed to take the Lord’s Supper, and we have masks available near the entrance doors for those who need them.

 - Distancing – Please allow for 6’ of distance between yourself and others.

 - Seating – We are offering two seating zones in the Main Level and the Balconies, again with the goal of respecting different perspectives and needs related to COVID-19.